vagisha-nidhi/GuideToGit/README.md

 # GuitdeToGit
-This reposotory will guide you to get started with version control systems Dedicated git server software helps, amongst other features, to add access control, display the contents of a git repository via web, and help managing multiple repositories.
+This reposotory will guide you to get started with version control systems.

+Dedicated git server software helps, amongst other features, to add access control, display the contents of a git repository via web, and help managing multiple repositories.